|Zimbabwe National Army|

 |Commander of ZNA||Edzai Absolom Chanyuka Chimonyo|

 The Zimbabwe National Army is the country's military wing which was established with the role of ensuring territorial integrity, peace, stability and security.
-The force was established in 1980 after the country attained its Independence from colonial rule.
+The force was established in 1980 after the country attained its Independence.

 The Lancaster House Agreement negotiated in the United Kingdom in 1979 on the conflict in Rhodesia ushered in the independence of Zimbabwe.
 In the same agreement was a provision for the formation of a new post independence Army, the Zimbabwe National Army (ZNA).
 The ZNA drew its membership from three former belligerent Armies, namely; the Rhodesian Army (RA), the Zimbabwe African National Liberation Army (ZANLA) and the Zimbabwe People's Revolutionary Army (ZIPRA).